umjammer/vavi-nio-file-discutils/README.md

 To work with this, four Meta packages have been created:

-* DiscUtils.Complete: Everything, like before
+* discUtils.complete: Everything, like before
-* DiscUtils.Containers: such as VMDK, VHD, VHDX
+* discUtils.containers: such as VMDK, VHD, VHDX
-* DiscUtils.FileSystems: such as NTFS, FAT, EXT
+* discUtils.fileSystems: such as NTFS, FAT, EXT
-* DiscUtils.Transports: such as NFS
+* discUtils.Transports: such as NFS

 #### Note on detections

 vavi-nio-file-discutils has a number of detection helpers.
 These provide services like "which filesystem is this stream?".
-For this to work, you must register your filesystem providers with the DiscUtils core.
+For this to work, you must register your filesystem providers with the discUtils core.
 To do this, write:

     META-INF/services/`class name`

 Where `class name` is the classes you wish to register.
 Note that the metapackages have helpers:

-    META-INF/services/DiscUtils.Core.Internal.VirtualDiskFactory // From DiscUtils.Complete
+    META-INF/services/discUtils.core.internal.VirtualDiskFactory // From discUtils.complete
-    META-INF/services/DiscUtils.Core.Internal.LogicalVolumeFactory // From DiscUtils.Containers
+    META-INF/services/discUtils.core.internal.LogicalVolumeFactory // From discUtils.containers
-    META-INF/services/DiscUtils.Core.Vfs.VfsFileSystemFactory // From DiscUtils.FileSystems
+    META-INF/services/discUtils.core.vfs.VfsFileSystemFactory // From discUtils.fileSystems
-    META-INF/services/DiscUtils.Core.Internal.VirtualDiskTransport // From DiscUtils.Transports
+    META-INF/services/discUtils.core.internal.VirtualDiskTransport // From discUtils.Transports

 ## How to use the Library